LightningCreations/lclib/doc/io/IOWrapper.md

 </ul>
 Further, if the object or any of its sub-objects are a multibyte scalar data-type, the byte order of those values is unspecified.
 If the byte-order
 In addition, subclasses of InputStream may impose other restrictions on objects which can be written.
 If a subclass imposes additional restrictions, they must be clearly detailed including the result of violating such a restriction, whether it be undefined, unspecified, implementation defined, or it results in an exception.
 If the number of bytes read is less then size, this will be indicated in the return value.
 If an unexpected number of bytes was read, the object is invalidated, and using the object is undefined behavior (except for assignment operators and destructors), unless the object is char, unsigned char, signed char, or std::byte or an array there of, or the object is an array.
 If the object is an array of any type except for char, unsigned char, signed char, or std::byte, then the total number of valid elements in the array is the number of complete elements read, and using elements passed this point in any way except the above is undefined behavior.
 If the object is an array of char, unsigned char, signed char, or std::byte, then all elements of the array are valid, and the elements passed the end of the read retain the value which they held before the call to read.
+If 0 or EOF is returned, no objects were modified and all are valid.
 If there is not a complete object at the address given by ptr, then ptr must refer to a pointer returned from an allocation function (such as operator new, malloc, calloc, etc.), which was allocated with at least size bytes, or the behavior is undefined.
 Passing a null pointer to read is undefined behavior.
 If the size of the object indicated by ptr is not at least size, the behavior is undefined.
 <br/><br/>

 (2): int read()<br/>